Defiilol11/Defiilol11/README.md

 ## Hi there 👋

+My Name is Carlos, and I'm an Student of Mesoamerican University on Guatemala interested on all things Python, Data Science, Web Programming, API's!

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on making a System of a Online Shop.
-- 🌱 I’m currently learning ...
+- 🌱 I’m also working on IoT things, like making controller and Web controlled Car.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on New proyects and upload some New Updates on Youtube.
-- 📫 How to reach me: ...
+  - Send me ideas of projects to carlitostaracenacoronado@gmail.com
 <!--
 **Defiilol11/Defiilol11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.